5afe/safe/specs/contract_signatures/01_main.rst

     }

-3. App: signs the payload and waits for the other signatures from other possible signers (until threshold is reached).
+3. App: confirms the payload (by signing it and waiting for additional signatures if required) or rejects it.

 4. App sends push to the chrome extension with all the signatures.
 The ``message`` of the push notification is the following:

 .. code:: javascript